nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all tags: `taglist`

-Lists all the current active tags in the address book.
+Lists the active tags across *all* contacts in the address book.
+An active tag is a tag which is currently assigned to *any* contact.<br>
+As such, tags which are not assigned to any contact are considered inactive and will not appear in taglist.

 Format: `taglist`

-* Lists the tags in alphabetical order
+* Lists active tags in alphabetical order
 * Useful to keep track of which tags you have used in order to maintain consistency

 <br></br>